KylaAdams5/NeutrinoMass/README.md

 ## Authors
 The project was written by Kyla Adams, based on the guidelines given by Innes Bigaran for the Masters unit PHYC9007 at the University of Melbourne.
-Data was collected by Ines Bigaran
+Data was collected by Ines Bigaran and Michael Nee Nuclear building, David Caro.
+Feb 2018.